 It’s apparently not the cheapest nor the fanciest ereader ever made by Kindle.
 What’s with the crazy hype, you ever wondered?

 The Kindle Paperwhite’s Design: Simple and Functional

-The Kindle Paperwhite has a simple (probably boring) design, but it’s safe to say there are great advantages to that.
+The Kindle Paperwhite has a simple (probably boring) design, especially when placed next to the beautiful Voyage, but it’s safe to say there are great advantages to that.

 It comes in a plastic shell, which feels very light on the hand.
 In fact, its total weight is only 7.2 oz (Wifi-only) or 7.6 oz (Wifi+3G).
 With a 6” screen, it is just right for putting into the pocket of your winter coat.

 The Kindle Paperwhite is the Kindle with the simplest design, together with the Basic.
 It has no buttons or sensor points – just a screen.
 For many nostalgic fans, the buttons feel more “vintage” and look much better.
 But for most “contemporary” users, the removal of the buttons is practical as they’re used to doing everything on the screen.

 While it doesn’t make the device look fancy, the rough plastic back is resistant to slips, and doesn’t retain fingerprints after you hold it.
 You can always personalize the device with colorful, unique cases available in great quantity on Amazon.

 The Hardware: Built to Thrive

 The Kindle Paperwhite comes in a typical Kindle screen, but it is a total upgrade from the Kindle Basic.